Skip to main content

 Attachment to Constitutional Principles

-Applicants must show they're attached to the principles of the U.S. Constitution.
+Applicants must show they’re attached to the principles of the U.S. Constitution.
 They must also show that they are well-disposed to the good order and happiness of the United States.
 This rule ensures that new citizens generally agree with the philosophical foundation of the community.
-Attachment to the Constitution includes a commitment to the Bill of Rights and a belief in representative democracy.
-Individuals well-disposed to good order and happiness can show they like the U.S. and believe in its political systems.

 Oath of Allegiance to the United States

-The applicant will pledge allegiance to the United States to complete the naturalization process.
-This process could possibly renounce any dual nationality or dual citizenship.
-The oath of allegiance happens at the naturalization ceremony.
+The oath of allegiance occurs at the naturalization ceremony.
 The pledge includes an obligation to support the Constitution.
-It also includes an obligation to bear arms on behalf of the United States when required by the law and the U.S. government.
+It also includes an obligation to bear arms on behalf of the United States when required by law and the U.S. government.

 After completing the naturalization process, a certificate of naturalization is given to the applicant.
 This certificate reaffirms that person’s naturalization status.
 It should be noted that certain exemptions may allow for a waiver of some naturalization requirements.
 But these are decided on a case-by-case basis.